 This article gives step-by-step instructions for a cat mask created out of a paper picnic plate.
 This mask could be made at pre-school, kindergarten or even primary school.

 Take a paper plate and turn it over to the blank non-eating side.

-Trace eyes onto plate and cut out eyeholes.
+Trace eyes onto the plate and cut out eyeholes.

-(The teacher may choose to cut the eyes out before giving to the children, depending on their age and ability level.)
+(The teacher may choose to cut the eyes out before giving the plates to the children, depending on their age and ability level.)

 Draw a mouth onto the plate.

 Glue ears onto the plate and allow to dry thoroughly.
 You may play a game, read a story or do other activities with the children during this time.

 Get the children to paint and decorate the mask creatively.

 The children can aim to be realistic by copying a real cat picture or may use a variety of colours and glitter to make a rainbow cat.